RillingDev/rilling.dev/source/_posts/an-introduction-to-webmention.md

 ### Receiving Webmentions

-In order to receive Webmentions, your websites will have to have an endpoint for them.
+To receive Webmentions, your websites will have to have an endpoint for them.
 There are [several server implementations](https://webmention.net/implementations/#receiving) for Webmention endpoints in all kinds of programming languages.
 Once you've picked an implementation, you will have to set it up to be reachable from the internet with a fitting URL, such as `https://example.com/webmention`.
 To advertise to clients that your website has a Webmention Endpoint, see the steps in ["Find the Location of the Target Website's Webmention Endpoint"](#find-the-target-website’s-webmention-endpoint) (either include an HTML `link` tag or the `Link` header in the HTTP responses of your website).
 Webmention clients will now be able to detect your website's endpoint and can send Webmentions to it.